anyoneminion/reactions/readme.md

 Make sure you're downloading the version of e8s that fits which side of adds phase you'll be doing.
 Outside of adds phase, they are the exact same profiles.

 Most of the timings are from The's profiles, so there shouldn't be much difference in changing between the machinist and bard profiles, outside of actually working for the respective class.
 Thank you 'The'.

+If you are doing the uptime strat for knockback mirrors, go to "535.1 - Reflected Wings (G)" on the timeline and check the box "Enabled" on the top right corner for ALL THREE reactions, ie 'disable assist', 'arm's length', and 'reenable assist'.
+This should work fully automated.
+If you have 30-100 ping, you can lower the timer offset to "-1.200" for safer usage.
+If you have above 180 ping, you can make it higher.
+I do not recommend going over -1.500.

 # FAQ
 **Q: Where do I place the reactions?**